Galaxy25/Python1Course/references/11-data-structures/README.md

 True
 ```

-Lists are useful tools for storing values that need to be ordered and values are planned to be added during the program's runtime.
-The drawbacks of using a List is increasing runtime when finding values and making changes as it increases it size.
+Lists are useful tools for storing values in a set order and allows new values to be added during its runtime.
+The drawbacks of using a list is increasing runtime when finding values and making changes as it increases it size.

 ## `tuple`

 Tuples are *ordered*, *unchangeable*, *allow duplicates*.

-Tuples are similar to Lists.
+Tuples are similar to lists.
 The main difference is values cannot be added, removed or changed.
 Tuples can be created using `()` or can be converted with `tuple()`

 ```python3
 number = (1, 2, 3)